redking/react-transform-qa-classes/README.md

 # react-transform-qa-classes

-Simple Babel plugin that adds classes to React component root nodes generated from the `displayName`.
+Simple Babel plugin that adds classes to React component root nodes generated from the `displayName` or class name.

 This was developed for a specific use case, but I guess it could be useful more generally.
+It's an alpha release - I have yet to test it in the wild.

 ## Usage

-In this example, add the following to .`babelrc`
+You should have Babel 6 installed and setup, then run `npm install babel-plugin-react-transform react-transform-qa-classes --save-dev`.

+Next setup .`babelrc`.
+In the example below, I have a special `env` value for QA testing.

 ```js
 {